facemyfate/PSDSprint2/README.md

 Session Setup Story
 ----------------
 In Session Setup, it contains
 -
 -
 -
 -
 -

-Each java file has information needed to .
+Each java file has information that is required to have a login page that allow users to create and save session.

 Timetable View Story
 ----------------------------